mmmjam/mmmjam.github.io/faq.md

 You are welcome to use whatever you want to build your model; equations, calculators, Google Docs, LaTeX, databases, and even programming are all fair game.

-<b>You do not need to know what any of these are to create the "best" solution or to have fun at the jam!</b> We hope you can leave this event with new friends, skills, and goals for the future.
+<b>You do not need to know what any of these are to create the "best" solution at the jam!</b> This event will be fun for eveyrone, regardless of skill level.
+We hope you can leave this event with new friends, skills, and goals for the future.